Marijuana Effects on Testosterone: A VERY Real Threat

 Otherwise, scientists tend to look for trends and direct effects.

 Perhaps the most intriguing evidence was found in this study.
 Cannabis extract was used on mice, and the result was smaller male sexual organs.
+Even supplemental testosterone, or male hormone, given to the mice did not improve the developmental growth.

 On the flip side, you have this study which measured the male hormone testosterone in blood from 27 young men during a 3-weeks period of marijuana use, smoking between 2-6 marijuana cigarettes a day.
+The results showed no changes during smoking or after.

 But don’t think you’re out of the woods yet…